 Method

-- Preheat your oven to 375°F (190°C).
-Prepare a baking sheet by lining it with parchment paper or lightly greasing it.
+- Preheat your oven to 375°F (190°C) and line a baking sheet with parchment paper.